Rubio de Francia extrapolation theorem and related topics in the theory of elliptic and parabolic equations. A survey

 In what concerns the mixed norm results with time dependent coefficients, for quite a long time the power of summability with respect to the time variable was assumed to be greater than that with respect to the space variables.
 Of course, in divergence form equations such a restriction was not necessary due to duality arguments.
 A remarkable step forward in this annoying problem occurred in 2017 when the authors of \cite{GV_17_1} noticed that one can use the Muckenhoupt $A_{p}$-weights and the Rubio de Francia extrapolation theorem to get rid of the restriction on the powers of summability even in the case of equations with coefficients measurable in time variable.

 Actually, the Muckenhoupt weights were already used before for similar purposes.
-It seems that \cite{HHH_03} was one of the first if not the first article using the Muckenhoupt weights and the Rubio de Francia extrapolation theorem in the theory of evolution or elliptic equations in spaces with mixed norms.
+It seems that \cite{HHH_03} was one of the first (the authors of \cite{HHH_03} cite the dissertation \cite{Fr_01} which appeared earlier with similar approach) articles using the Muckenhoupt weights and the Rubio de Francia extrapolation theorem in the theory of evolution or elliptic equations in spaces with mixed norms.
 The authors deal with higher-order parabolic equations with {\em time independent continuous coefficients\/} and use the approach based on the so-called $R$-boundedness.
 In \cite{HH_03} the solvability is established of the same type of equations, with time independent coefficients belonging to VMO, in spaces with $A_{p}$-weight as the underlying measures.
 Again the authors use the Muckenhoupt weights and the Rubio de Francia extrapolation theorem to check the $R$-boundedness of certain families of operators.

 In \cite{GV_17_1} the authors consider parabolic higher-order equations with the coefficients measurable in time and uniformly {\em continuous\/} in the space variables.
 They derive $L_{p}(L_{q})$-estimates for arbitrary $p,q\in (1,\infty)$.
 The $A_{p}$-weights and Rubio de Francia extrapolation theorem are used again to check the $R$-boundedness of certain operators but also to use Mikhlin's multiplicator theorem and extrapolate with respect to $t$, which was a natural (for people who knew the extrapolation theorem) but absolutely new (for those, like the author, unfamiliar with weights and extrapolation) idea.
 The starting point in \cite{GV_17_1} is the case $q=p$ where Mikhlin's theorem is used for equations with constant coefficients.
-The results of \cite{GV_17_1} are generalized in \cite{GV_17_2} for parabolic systems satisfying the Legendre-Hadamard condition.
+The reader will find in \cite{ST_18} a treatment of parabolic equations with coefficients depending only on time in mixed norm spaces based on the Calder\'on-Zygmund theorem rather than the Mikhlin theorem.